imManhIT/SamFirm/README.md

-# samfirm-sourcecode
+# SamFirm Sourcecode
-a request handler for kies servers, which enables you to download various-firmware files for your device, without the actual need for KIES program, using a mock of useragent and other methods... reverse-engineered for education purposes
+- a request handler for kies servers, which enables you to download various-firmware files for your device, without the actual need for KIES program, using a mock of useragent and other methods... reverse-engineered for education purposes
+- Net 3.5